1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 ## Automatic Azure Deployment Steps using Azure CLI

-Using the Azure Cloud Shell can be easier (the assumption for the commands below is that you are using the Bash Cloud Shell), but this can also been done directly on yours system with the Azure CLI tool with the ContainerApp Extension
+Using the Azure Cloud Shell can be easier (the assumption for the commands below is that you are using the Cloud Shell), but this can also been done directly on your system with the Azure CLI tool with the ContainerApp Extension

 Both methods need the Container App Extension added to the AZ tool of choice, using `az extension add --name containerapp --upgrade`

 1. Start the Azure Cloud Shell from the navigation bar of your [Azure Portal](https://portal.azure.com).
-2. Define variables for the deployment using the following example in the Cloud Shell.
+2. Define variables for the deployment using the following example in the Cloud Shell, _(using the bash or PowerShell syntax for the commands)_.
 Update the values in a text editor before pasting it into the terminal:
     - Using bash
     ```bash
     ResourceGroup="op-scim-bridge-rg"